githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 Nice work @{{ user.username }}.
 By providing feedback on my pull request, you've enabled me to make changes or reevaluate how I am making my desired change.
 But, pull request reviews don't stop at commenting.
 You can also `approve` or `request changes` on my pull request.

-Typically when you get asked to review something by your team members, you should acknowledge the request.
+Typically when you get asked to review something, you should acknowledge the request.
 Acknowledging a review request can be leaving a comment on the pull request, leaving a review, _or_ in some cases, rejecting the review request altogether.

 I've made some changes to this branch and would love :heart: it if you could `approve` this pull request.
 For now, just approving the pull request will suffice.
 In a moment we will look at requesting changes. :+1: